Lutsk: Second Polish Republic

+The population of Lutsk grew from 21,200 in 1921 to 35,600 in 1931.
 The city was connected by railroad to Lviv (then Lwów) and Przemyśl.
 Several brand new factories were built both in Łuck and on its outskirts producing farming equipment, wood, and leather products among other consumer goods.
 New mills and breweries opened.
 An orphanage was built, and a big new bursary.
 The first high school was soon inaugurated.
 In 1937, an airport was established in Łuck with an area of 69 ha.